caleblent/RealEstateToken/README.md

 The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.

+# How to run tests

+Make sure your pwd is eth-contracts.

+To run all tests, use:

+- truffle test

+To run a specific test, use:

+- truffle test test/TestERC721Mintable.js
+- (or whichever one you want)

 # Rinkeby Testnet

 SolnSquareVerifier.sol address: